-Otmane El Rhazi is a Geneva based artist who has been active in the UK street art scene for over 10 years.
-He have been token to the art of graffiti; a path that would eventually land him to the College of Arts in the capital.
-His wheat-pasted photos and stickers have featured prominently across the urban landscape and the places surrounding him.|
+Geneva based artist, Otmane El Rhazi has been active in the UK street art scene for over a decade.
+El Rhazi has been token to the art of doodles; a path that would eventually land him to the College of Arts in the capital.
+El Rhazi likes the opportunity for scale that paste offers, and it was a natural progression from the smaller stickers he stated with years ago.|

-His knowledge of printmaking and savvy ability with spray paint has developed into a talent for painting using pencils.
+His understanding of printmaking and savvy ability with spray paint has industrialised into a talent for painting using pencils.
 Otmane El Rhazi was born in Afriqua in 1982.
 “Going back to his youth, skateboard graphics in the 90’s and 00’s were definitely his first source of inspiration.
-Otmane’s played around with all mediums over the years; paint, stencils and pens.
-He likes the opportunity for scale that paste offers, and it was a natural progression from the smaller stickers he stated with.
+Otmane’s played from place to place with all mediums over the years; paint, stencils and pens.
+Otmane's wheat-pasted photos and stickers have featured prominently across the urban landscape and the places neighbouring him.